DAT250 Advanced Software Technologies

 Contents and structure

-The students shall learn about and get hands-on experience with current and emerging software platforms, frameworks, and programming language technologies in the context of enterprise and distributed applications.
+The students shall learn about and get hands-on experience with current and emerging software platforms, frameworks, and programming language technologies in the context of distributed applications and smart software systems.

 Upon successful completion of this module, students should be able to:

 - Describe the software architecture and organisation of tiered and service-oriented applications, and smart software systems combining cloud and IoT platforms.

-- Explain the use of application servers and containers and the services they provide to applications.
+- Explain the use of cloud platforms, containers, and application servers and the services and service models they provide to applications.

-- Describe the principles, services and programming model of software frameworks and technologies for the development of enterprise and distributed applications.
+- Describe the principles, services and programming model of software frameworks and technologies for the development of distributed applications and smart software systems.

-- Configure applications for deployment on application servers such as GlassFish
+- Configure applications for deployment in containers, on application servers, and on cloud platforms.

-- Implement web-based application clients using model-view-controller patterns and single-page web application technologies such as Java Server Faces, Facelets, and CRUD frameworks.
+- Implement web-client applications using model-view-controller patterns and single-page web application technologies such as Java Server Faces, Facelets, and React.

-- Realise business logic of enterprise application using component- and messaging-based architecture frameworks such as Enterprise Java Beans and Java Message Service.
+- Realise business logic of enterprise applications using component- and messaging-based architecture frameworks such as Enterprise Java Beans, Java Message Service, and RabbitMQ.

 - Implement object storage by means of relational (RDBMS) and non-relational (NoSQL) databases using technologies such as Java Persistence Architecture (JPA) and MongoDB.

-- Evaluate the applicability, relevance, and significance of emerging platform and software development technologies such as the Google Application Engine, AWS, Scala, Go, Play, and Akka
+- Evaluate the applicability, relevance, and significance of emerging platforms and software development technologies.

-- Document, relate and assess software frameworks and technologies for use in enterprise and distributed applications
+- Document, relate and assess software frameworks and technologies for use in distributed applications and smart software systems.

-- Develop enterprise applications using the Java Enterprise Edition in conjunction with state-of-the art software technologies and frameworks
+- Develop smart software systems and distributed applications using state-of-the art software technologies and frameworks

 General admission requirements for the study programme.

 Java programming, XML, web applications, and relational databases and query languages.